temonc/UX-and-UI-Assignment/README.md

 8. **My Grade System (Website)** - MGS will syncrhonize with the EIT database and provide current grades to students.
 This will then provide DATA to the EIT App when in synchronization mode.

-## Evaluation
+## Evaluation - Cognitive Walkthrough vs Heuristics

-### Website Example - Cognitive Walkthrough
+### Website Example -

 #### Auckland Uni Login - Displays user input credentials

 <img src = "Images/login.png" Width = "1080">

 *User searches URL then inputs student credentials and signs in.
-The process is a simple, easy and quick approach.*
+The process is a simple, easy and quick approach.
+The design is yet appealing and useable at that.
+Placing the login right in the centre allows the user to just focus on that part of the UI, instead of multi-tasking.
+This provides a user-friendly enviroment as it is a quick and simple processs.*

 #### Auckland Uni Dashboard - Shows current classes, due dates and able to see class grades through one click.

 <img src = "Images/Dashboard.png" Width = "1080">

-*Once the user has signed in, they are allocated to the dashboard which again is an easy, yet simple process.*
+*Once the user has signed in, they are allocated to the dashboard which again is an easy, yet simple process.
+The dashboard is consistant with managing your frequent, must do and Up-to-Date classes.
+If a class was opened a few days ago it will show on the users most frequent class activation and also "must do" classes will be notified on the side of the dashboard with color code.
+This simple design allows the user to see which class is more important to focus on through colour code and frequeny rates.*

 #### Auckland Uni Calendar - Shows timetable, classes, class time, due dates, campus events, location.

 <img src = "Images/Calendar.png" Width = "1080">

 *The user has many options to chose from, but this image shows the calendar interaction which is just clicking on the calendar icon and the calendar appears with all the associated events to the individual and also Campus events.
-That can be classes, class times, class locations etc...*
+That can be classes, class times, class locations etc...
+Classes on the UI will be displayed with colour code, that shows wich class is currently on going or on that day.
+User is able to access the next day, week, month events or class times/dates when they want given that the website allows it.
+In terms of user control and interation this is by far the most accessible.
+Also if the user is linked up via email, they will be notified immediately when events are updated, changes, removed or coming up. *

 ### App Example - Cognitive Walkthrough